The Thorn Birds: The Missing Years: Plot

 In 1942, ten years have passed since the birth of Dane, the illegitimate son of Catholic priest Father Ralph de Bricassart (Richard Chamberlain) and Meghann "Meggie" O'Neill (Amanda Donohoe).
 After leaving her husband, Luke O'Neill (Simon Westaway), Meggie has been forced to run Drogheda largely on her own, since all her brothers went off to fight in World War II.
 To make matters worse, a two-year drought has struck the area.
 One day, Luke, arrives on Drogheda and begs Meggie to forgive him.
 Meggie, lonely, in need of a man to run the ranch and to be a father for her children, reluctantly takes Luke back, and she becomes pregnant once again.

-Meanwhile, Father Ralph has been using his ministry in Rome as a haven for Jewish war refugees.
-After Ralph uses some of Mary Carson's estate money to send a young orphan to America, the church "punishes" him by forcing him to return to Drogheda to guard the church's bequeathed property and to convince the Australian government to accept more refugees.
+The series opens in Rome, where Father Ralph has been using his ministry as a haven for Jewish war refugees.
+With Allied bombs raining down, Ralph sends them into an underground bomb shelter, where he promises a dying man that he will take care of his grandson, whose parents had been killed by the Nazis.
+After Ralph uses some of Mary Carson's estate money to send the young orphan to America, the church "punishes" him by forcing him to return to Drogheda to guard the church's bequeathed property and to convince the Australian government to accept more refugees.
 Ralph arrives in Australia unannounced and Luke is not pleased to see him.
 Luke demands Meggie move with him immediately to a ramshackle cabin on the farm he purchased, just to get Meggie away from Ralph.
 When Meggie resists, Luke strikes her, causing her to miscarry.